Forbes list of the World's Most Powerful People

 Between 2009 and 2018 (with absence in 2017) the business magazine Forbes had compiled an annual list of the world's most powerful people.
 The list had one slot for every 100 million people, meaning in 2009 there were 67 people on the list, and by 2018, there were 75.
 Slots were allocated based on the amount of human and financial resources that they had sway over, as well as their influence on world events.

-Gallery of top ten in 2018
+Gallery of top ten in rankings 2018

+Historical top ten rankings

+Note: No list was released for 2017.